tianyue58/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary"> :bulb: **Tip:** <br>
-For the optional fields `APPLICATION_REQUIREMENTS` and `INTERVIEW_DATE_AND_TIME`, you can remove all the requirements or interview date and times at once by giving only `edit r/` or `edit i/` commands without specifying anything after the prefix.
+For the optional fields `APPLICATION_REQUIREMENTS` and `INTERVIEW_DATE_AND_TIME`, you can remove all the requirements or interview date and times by using `edit r/` or `edit i/` respectively without specifying anything after the prefix.
 </div>

 Format: `edit INDEX [c/COMPANY_NAME] [p/INTERNSHIP_POSITION] [d/APPLICATION_DEADLINE] [pr/APPLICATION_PRIORITY] [r/APPLICATION_REQUIREMENTS] [i/INTERVIEW_DATE_AND_TIME]`